 Code Generator Configuration

-The MyBatis-Plus code generator is a powerful tool that can automatically generate corresponding entity classes, Mapper interfaces, XML mapping files, and Service layer code based on database table structures.
-This tool significantly simplifies the development process based on the MyBatis framework and improves development efficiency, especially when dealing with a large number of database tables.
+The MyBatis-Plus code generator is a powerful tool that automatically generates corresponding entity classes, Mapper interfaces, XML mapping files, and Service layer code based on your database table structure.
+This tool significantly simplifies development workflows based on the MyBatis framework and improves development efficiency, especially when you need to work with numerous database tables.

-• Automation: The code generator can automatically generate corresponding Java code based on database table structures, reducing the workload of manually writing repetitive code.
+- Automation: The code generator automatically creates corresponding Java code based on your database table structure, reducing the manual effort of writing repetitive code.

-• Configurability: Through configuration files or code, you can flexibly specify the package path, table names, field names, templates, etc., to meet the needs of different projects.
+- Configurability: You can flexibly specify package paths, table names, field names, templates, and other settings for the generated code through configuration files or code, meeting the needs of different projects.

-• Template Support: Supports custom code templates, allowing you to tailor code style and structure according to project requirements.
+- Template Support: Supports custom code templates, allowing you to tailor the code style and structure according to your project requirements.

-• Multi-Database Support: Compatible with various database types, such as MySQL, Oracle, SQL Server, etc. Simply configure the corresponding database connection information.
+- Multi-Database Support: Works with multiple database types such as MySQL, Oracle, and SQL Server.
+You only need to configure the corresponding database connection information.

 Use Cases

-• New Project Setup: When starting a new project, you can use the code generator to quickly generate basic CRUD code, accelerating project initiation.
+- New Project Setup: When starting a new project, you can use the code generator to quickly create basic CRUD code, accelerating project launch.

-• Table Structure Changes: When the database table structure changes, the code generator can update the corresponding Java code to maintain consistency between the code and the database.
+- Table Structure Changes: When your database table structure changes, you can use the code generator to update the corresponding Java code, maintaining consistency between your code and database.

-• Repetitive Tasks: In scenarios requiring a large amount of similar CRUD operations, the code generator can significantly reduce repetitive work and improve development efficiency.
+- Repetitive Tasks: In scenarios requiring extensive similar CRUD operations, the code generator can significantly reduce repetitive work and improve development efficiency.

 How to Use

-1. Configure Data Source: Specify the database type, connection URL, username, password, etc.
+- Configure Data Source: Specify the database type, connection URL, username, and password.

-2. Configure Strategy: Select the tables for which code needs to be generated, set naming strategies for table and field names, etc.
+- Configure Strategy: Select the tables for which you want to generate code, and set naming strategies for table names and column names.

-3. Configure Package Information: Set the package path for the generated code, including entity classes, Mapper interfaces, Service classes, etc.
+- Configure Package Information: Set the package path for the generated code, including entity classes, Mapper interfaces, Services, and more.

-4. Configure Templates: If custom code styles are needed, configure or create custom code templates.
+- Configure Templates: If you need to customize the code style, you can configure or create custom code templates.

-5. Execute Generation: Run the code generator to produce the corresponding Java code based on the configuration.
+- Execute Generation: Run the code generator to produce the corresponding Java code based on your configuration.

 public class CodeGenerator {